User Guide

 Why using 2 different files ?

-Because the mix information is specific to your output synth (FluidSynth or a custom synth).
+Because the mix information is specific to your output synth (or a ).
 Integrating the mix data in the .sng file would make .sng files not portable between users, since users have different output synths.

 When you open mySong.sng, JJazzLab tries to open mySong.mix in the same directory.
-If mySong.mix does not exist then JJazzLab creates the mix using the default rhythm mix file if it's present, otherwise it uses the rhythm's builtin mix (see below).
+If mySong.mix does not exist then JJazzLab creates the mix using the file if it's present, otherwise it uses the rhythm's builtin mix (see ).

 When loading a song file (.sng), if the rhythm reference (e.g. "MediumJazz.s637.sst") used by this song is not available, JJazzLab substitutes another rhythm available on the system.
 JJazzLab tries its best to find a "similar" rhythm based on the name (another "jazz" rhythm in the example above).
 If it can't find a suitable rhythm, it just uses the default rhythm for the time signature.